HeyHugo/browser-notification/README.md

 notifier.notify('This is the title.', {body: '...and this is the body'});
 ```

-**Note** - The underlying Notifications API for permission is async so if you want to initialize `BrowserNotification` at the same time as firing `notify`, you must first resolve `BrowserNotification.available` -promise to ensure initialization is complete, see API and example below.
+**Note** - The underlying Notifications API for permission is async so if you want to initialize `BrowserNotification` at the same time as firing `notify`, you must first resolve `BrowserNotification.availablePromise` to ensure initialization is complete, see API and example below.

-##### Options
-`cooldown` - disabled by default
-    - Make sure only one notification can be created during some time.

-`timeout` - disabled by default
-    - Timeout (auto-close) notifications after a certain time since creation.

 ### API
 `BrowserNotification({options})`